 She said electric cars can support any type of lifestyle.

 “There’s virtually no maintenance to them,” she said.
 “I don’t know of a single drawback.”

 Here’s a breakdown of the financial benefits and drawbacks to buying an electric car.

 Electric cars not only reduce your carbon footprint, they can save drivers thousands of dollars each year.
-These cars cost on average $600 in electricity each year, said Mays.
-In comparison, the average driver spends $8,469 per year on gas, according to AAA.
+The average cost of electricity for a Chevrolet Bolt — according to DOE calculators — is about $430 per year, given typical driving.
+In comparison, the average driver spends $1,500 per year on gas, according to AAA.